Compare children’s savings accounts and junior ISAs

 - Easy-access savings accounts.
 Money can be accessed all the time, in return for a lower interest rate.

 - Fixed bonds.
 You deposit a certain sum when you open the account and only get it back when the product expires (usually after 1-5 years).
-The longer the money is “locked”, the higher the rate you can expect.
+The longer the money is “locked away”, the higher the rate you can expect.

 Four lessons your children can learn from having a savings account